johnnysan922/amazon-clone/README.md

 # A clone of the Amazon website (https://clone-1f7fc.web.app)

 Created a clone of Amazon with a few tweaks to learn fullstack web development skills.
+Users can create an account and login using their gmail and the password associated with that gmail.
+Users can also add/remove items to their basket and purchase(not real payment) those items.

 ## Utilized